Cartan projections of fiber products and non quasi-isometric embeddings: Introduction

-For explicit examples of sequences $(\delta_n)_{n\in \mathbb{N}}$, depending only on $d\in \mathbb{N}$ and the finite set $\mathcal{B}$, satisfying the upper bound (\ref{intro-ineq2}) we refer to \hbox{Theorem \ref{nonqie2gen}.}
+For explicit examples of sequences $(\delta_n)_{n\in \mathbb{N}}$, depending only on $d\in \mathbb{N}$ and the finite set $\mathcal{B}$, satisfying the upper bound (\ref{intro-ineq2}), we refer to \hbox{Theorem \ref{nonqie2gen}.}

 Let us also remark that when $Q_{\mathcal{B}}$ is of type $\mathcal{F}_3$ (i.e. admits a $K(Q_{\mathcal{B}},1)$ Eilenberg--MacLane space whose $3$-skeleton is finite) the fiber product $P_{\mathcal{B}}$ in Theorem \ref{nonqie2} is finitely presented by the 1-2-3-Theorem in \cite{BBMS}.
 Moreover, it follows by the work of Agol \cite[Cor.
 1.2]{Agol} and Wise \cite[Thm.
 1.2]{Wise} that the Gromov hyperbolic group $\Gamma$ is virtually special and hence admits a discrete faithful representation into $\mathsf{GL}_{d}(\mathbb{C})$ for some $d \in \mathbb{N}$.
+In fact, as a consequence of \cite[Thm.
+1.3]{DFWZ}, $\Gamma$ admits a complex representation which is a quasi-isometric embedding.
 Therefore, in the view of these facts and Theorem \ref{nonqie2}, we obtain the following corollary.